akash02ab/akash02ab/README.md

 ## About me:

--   🔭 I’m currently working as a Full-Stack developer
+-   🔭 I’m currently working as a Frontend developer
--   🌱 I’m currently learning Sass
+-   🌱 I’m currently learning NextJs
--   👯 I’m looking to collaborate on javascipt projects
+-   👯 I’m looking to collaborate on Javascript projects
--   🤔 I’m looking for help with FAANG interview questions
+-   🤔 I’m looking for help with modern React development
 -   💬 Ask me about anything
 -   📫 How to reach me: [LinkedIn](linkedin.com/in/akash-banchhor-250639218)
--   😄 Pronouns: he/him
--   ⚡ Fun fact: I'm a potterhead
+-   ⚡ Fun fact: I'm a Potterhead

 ## Languages and Tools: